Camptonville to Sierra City

-So this ride has its limitations, but I include it in Bestrides because it has something that’s very rare among Sierra mountain rides: flatness.
-For 10 miles along the river (20 miles round-trip), there isn’t a single significant hill.
+Despite its whopping elevation total, this route has something that’s very rare among Sierra mountain rides: flatness.
+For 10 miles along the river (20 miles round-trip), there isn’t a single significant pitch.
 For most of those 10 miles the climbing is imperceptible, and the occasional short rise is never worse than 2-3%.
-If you keep finding mountain rides in Bestrides that sound delicious but have off-putting elevation gains, this ride’s for you.
+If you keep finding mountain rides in Bestrides that sound delicious but have off-putting elevation gains, that ten-mile stretch is for you.

 Park at the intersection of Hwy 49 and Marysville Rd.
 Parking is a little easier at the Camptonville mini-mart, 1 mile up the road, but there is some nice scenery in that first mile.
-Ride to Downieville on Hwy 49, then ride back.
+Ride to Sierra City on Hwy 49, then ride back.

 One mile in you pass the turn-off to Camptonville, which isn’t actually on the highway.
 Take the short detour if you want to see what authentic Sierra mountain communities are like (which is, not terribly interesting).
-The first 6 miles of Hwy 49 are through nice fir/pine forest.
-Appreciate them, because you won’t see this microclimate again until the return trip.
+The first 6 miles of Hwy 49 are through nice fir/pine forest—nice green wall riding.
+The scenery will get better, and if you want to skip these first miles you have my permission.

-At 6 miles in, you begin a very sweet 3-mile descent to the North Yuba River.
+At 6 miles in, you begin a very sweet, not-to-be-missed 3-mile descent to the North Yuba River.
 It’s a smooth, lazy serpentine that’s just steep enough to make it fast without forcing you hard onto your brakes.
-That odd little uphill two-thirds of the way down in the Mapmyride profile doesn’t exist, by the way—it’s an uninterrupted 5% drop.

 use